-Smoke & Bones BBQ from Vancouver took the title for Canadian BBQ Grand Champion this past weekend at Dusty’s Bar in Whistler.
-This competitive BBQ championship is a favourite on the Pacific Northwest BBQ circuit, drawing an eclectic group of BBQ fanatics, locals, tourists and…honeymooning couple.
+Smoke & Bones BBQ from Vancouver took the title for Canadian BBQ Grand Champion last weekend at Dusty’s Bar in Whistler.
+This competitive BBQ championship is a favourite on the Pacific Northwest BBQ circuit, drawing an eclectic group of BBQ fanatics, locals, tourists and even a honeymooning couple.

 The Creekside base was filled with the scent of smoke – both from the extreme grilling and the wildfires that have swept the Sea to Sky area in recent weeks.